mokazuma/imhistR/README.md

 Install:

--   the latest development version get from github with
+-   The latest development version get from github with

     ``` r
     if (packageVersion("devtools") < 1.6) {